TheWiseCoder/Dynworks/dynarray-tutorial/README.md

 **2) RUN THE TUTORIAL**

 Before you start, follow the instructions in https://github.com/TheWiseCoder/Goldies/tree/main/src/bdb to prepare your installation to persist/restore data using Prolog and Berkeley DB.
-Make sure the Prolog engine can find the file *artists.csv* in this folder (line 149), or move it to a more convenient location.
+Make sure the Prolog engine can find the file *artists.csv* in this folder ('open/3` at line 148), or move it to a more convenient location.

 To run the tutorial, load and compile *tutorial.pl* in this folder, and then execute
 `tutorial_prepare.`